Parking and ending your trip

 Regular on-street parking spaces

-You can park anywhere inside the Home Area for free as long as the spot is legal.
+You can park anywhere inside the Home Area for free as long as the spot is legal and with a time limit longer than 1 hour.
 You cannot park in spots designated for another use (For example: commercial vehicle load zones, truck load and unload, food-vehicle zones, reserved electric car spaces or disabled parking zones, etc.).
+In some cases, you will find a spot that is time restricted.
+If this happens, do no park there within 12 hours of the spot becoming a no park zone.

 Can I park in Residential Parking Zones?